Reserve a campsite for the 2023 camping season starting March 1, 2023 at 9:00am!

 Note: The use of alcohol is not permitted at picnic facilities.

 Note: Swimming area is unsupervised.
 Dogs are not allowed on the beach.
 The use of alcohol is not permitted.

 Fish from the dock at the canoe launch or paddle a canoe down the Indian River.
 You can fish the length of the Indian River between the canoe launch and the dam in the village of Warsaw.
 The variety of fish in the river includes perch, sunfish, and smallmouth bass.

-All Ontario residents between 18 and 65 years of age require a fishing licence to legally fish in Ontario waters.
-There is an exception to this rule is the licence –free period during Ontario Family Fishing Events.
+All Ontario residents between 18 and 65 years of age require a fishing license to legally fish in Ontario waters.
+There is an exception to this rule is the license –free period during Ontario Family Fishing Events.

 River flows can change throughout the season along the rivers and streams within the Otonabee Region watershed.
 Anglers need to be aware of the changes because, as flows increase, the waterways can become dangerous.